jorendorff/machine-learning/notes.md

 my assignment to myself

--   grab imagenet data set, train a plain CNN on it, maybe exactly AlexNet
+-   grab a data set with labeled images, train a plain CNN on it, maybe exactly AlexNet
 -   implement data augmentation via mirroring and random cropping, measure improvement
 -   implement resnet, measure without data augmentation
 -   and measure with both

+CIFAR100 is a data set to use. low resolution.

 Resume computer vision playlist at week 3: https://www.youtube.com/watch?v=GSwYGkTfOKk&list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF&index=23